stigrs/libsrs/CONTRIBUTING.md

 # Contribute to LIBSRS

-LIBSRS provides a suite of C++ utility methods.
+LIBSRS provides a suite of C++ numerical and other utility methods.
 This document describes how you can contribute.

 ## How can I contribute?